-Haven detects the language of your listing the first time you import it (whether by URL or via a connected PMS like Hospitable) and stores it as the listing's canonical language.
-From then on, every Haven AI writing assistant — the per-field assistants in your editor, the edit-listing AI chat, and the background enrichment that fills in missing details — generates content in that same language.
+Haven detects the language of your property the first time you import it (whether by URL or via a connected PMS like Hospitable) and stores it as the property's canonical language.
+From then on, every Haven AI writing assistant — the per-field assistants in your editor, the edit-property AI chat, and the background enrichment that fills in missing details — generates content in that same language.

-The setting is per listing and per landing page.
+The setting is per property and per multi-unit site.
 Today it controls AI generation only; existing scalar fields (title, tagline, description, etc.) stay exactly as you wrote them.

 Haven supports five languages for AI generation: